-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 Loading...

 Biden is currently at 290 electoral votes, 20 more than needed thanks to Pennsylvania, which was called Saturday.
-Biden is on track to win 306 electoral votes, if his slim lead holds in Georgia.
+Biden is on track to win 306 electoral votes if his slim lead holds in Georgia.

-It wasn't the timeline many Americans were expecting, given Election Day was Tuesday, but we warned that counting an unprecedented number of mail-in ballots might take a while — and it's still going.
-There was record turnout and both Biden and Trump got the most votes of any presidential candidate in history.
+It wasn't the timeline many Americans were expecting, given that Election Day was Tuesday, but we warned that counting an unprecedented number of mail-in ballots might take a while — and it's still going.
+There was record turnout and both Biden and Trump got more votes than any other presidential candidates in history.

 There are a lot of lessons from this election, and given the results, governing won't be easy for Biden.